About Asian Congress of Semiotics

 · Keywords (at least 3) should be provided to represent the content of the abstract.

-· A maximum of three (3) authors per abstract will be accepted.
+· A maximum of five (5) authors per abstract will be accepted.

 · Abstracts are to be submitted online using the link below.